 In order to make sure the notes were paid when the time came in 2031, they were secured with collateral consisting of interests in various policies.
 As those policies matured and the death benefits were paid to the Trust by the insurance company, the portion of those proceeds which was collateral for the notes was paid into a sinking fund (savings account).
 At the time the NIRANs were originally put into place the total face amount of the notes was approximately $35 million.
 So the thought was that over time the proceeds placed into the sinking fund would grow to about $35 million so the notes could be paid in full by the Trust in 2031.
 When Mr. Quilling was appointed as Trustee in late 2018, he did not see any reason why the investors who owned a NIRAN should wait until 2031 to begin receiving payments of principal when some of that money was sitting in the sinking fund.
 Under the terms of the NIRANs, partial payments of principal could be prepaid at any time so that was what was done.
 On August 1, 2019, the Trust paid each NIRAN investor an amount equal to two years of principal under the note (2/15ths of the total amount) plus interest through that date.
 On December 15, 2019, the Trust paid an additional two years of principal owed under the notes plus interest from August 1 to December 15.
 On December 15, 2020, the Trust paid an additional one year of principal owed under the notes plus accrued interest.
-The Trust has been in existence a little over 3 years and the Trust has paid 4 years of principal (2/15ths plus 2/15ths) so the payment of these notes is being expedited.
+The Trust has been in existence a little over 4 years and the Trust has paid 5 years of principal (2/15ths plus 2/15ths plus 1/15th) so the payment of these notes is being expedited.
 All the money to do this has come out of the sinking fund established for this purpose and not from general funds of the Trust.
 The HOPE but no PROMISE is that the Trust will continue to pay principal each year, so the notes are paid off early.